 Next, I created low-fidelity wireframes using Sketch.
 I presented this to my lead and did a few rounds of revisions before creating more polished mockups.

 The result was high-fidelity UI designs using Sketch.
 I annotated the designs as well to hand off to our partnering web development team.
-Graphic design elements were left as placeholders, since outsourced our graphic design work.
+Some graphic design elements are still shown as placeholders since I moved on from my role at BizX before diving into the visual design elements.
 Click to view all the PDFs.

 I collaborated closely with our partnering development and design team to write spec and provide necessary direction on the remaining design elements to be created.